-To help you tow such a heavy piece of cargo as safely as possible, we’ve put together a little advice on towing capacity which can help even the most experienced caravanner.
-Covering everything you need to know about what you can tow, this guide includes practical advice and tips for finding your car’s towing capacity so you can safely tow.
+To help you tow such a heavy piece of cargo as safely as possible, we've put together a little advice on towing capacity which can help even the most experienced caravanner.
+Covering everything you need to know about what you can tow, this guide includes practical advice and tips for finding your car's towing capacity so you can safely tow.

 Every car has a maximum towing capacity.
-The maximum towing capacity is set by the vehicle manufacturer and can be found by reading the vehicle identification plate (VIN plate).
+The maximum mass you can tow is set by the vehicle manufacturer and can be found by reading the vehicle identification plate (VIN plate).